AliceWonderMiscreations/ContentSecurityPolicy/README.md

 __THIS CLASS IS NOT YET READY FOR USE__

+Some stuff here is not fully implemented.
+Some not at all.
+Some implemented stuff not documented.

 Content Security Policy (abbreviated as CSP) is a standardized mechanism for web applications to tell the requesting client what kind of resources are allowed in a web page and under what conditions they are allowed.